Doneux/Seth-s-Lua-Script-Collection/README.md

 Branch Directory:
 - Main
-  - General functions from various projects.
+  - General functions from all projects.
 - ModelRegenSystem
   - Functions of a two-part system that creates (via cloning) and destroys a model.
 Useful for loading minigame levels or other temporary objects.
 - GameplayScriptsFiredUp